This demo shows how the user will use the code.

 return parser.read(path_to_file, coarse_grained, atom_name)

 The method first checks if the specified format is supported by the RNA_IO instance.
-If the format is supported, it retrieves the corresponding parser from the __parsers
+If the format is supported, it retrieves the corresponding parser from the __parsers dictionary and calls its read method to parse the file and return an RNA_Molecule instance.

 write(rna_molecule, path_to_file, format)